 Hoi An is no exception.
 The Old Town’s already colorful and vibrant streets become even more animated – many of the town’s performances and activities continue, entertaining visitors and locals.
 These include Bai Choi, Hoi An’s iconic folk singing, together with traditional games such as pot breaking, Chinese chess, tug of war and martial arts competitions.

-Important traditions are practiced.
-On the Tet Eve families observe the ancestor ritual.
+Important traditions are followed.
+On the eve of Tet families observe the ancestor ritual.
 A table is laid with flowers, fruit, banh chung, offering papers for burning, candles, rice wine, boiled chicken, sweets and cakes.
-The morning of the first day of Tet families exchange greetings while traditionally the elders and young children receive red envelopes containing lucky money.
+The morning of the first day of Tet families exchange greetings while traditionally the elderly and young children receive red envelopes containing lucky money.

-The family drink tea together and eat candid fruits and various seeds.
-Four different cakes, particular to Hoi An and the region, are eaten – Banh Tet and Banh To commemorate the ancestors while Banh In and Banh No signify good luck in the New Year.
+The family drink tea together and eat candied fruit and various seeds.
+Four different cakes, peculiar to Hoi An and the region, are eaten – Banh Tet and Banh To commemorate the ancestors while Banh In and Banh No signify good luck in the New Year.

 Also of great significance is the “First Footer” – the person who brings either good or bad luck to the host family, so the choice of person who visits one’s home first is extremely important.